ltgcgo/docs/src/octavia/impl/ext.md

 Used to annotate the pronunciation of each unit.

 There are two types of rubies in XF, primary and secondary.
-Primary rubies are annotated via square brackets (`[]`), while auxillary rubies are annotated via round brackets (`()`).
+Primary rubies are annotated via square brackets (`[]`), while secondary rubies are annotated via round brackets (`()`).
 If display permits, primary rubies shall always be displayed.
 Secondary rubies are used to assist in utility functions like searching, thus should be hidden from view.

 Rubies specified with curly braces (`{}`) called "auxillery text" are considered invalid, thus ignored entirely in Octavia, however XF do recommend showing them as lyrics as-is.